 Alongside our project partners, we’re also establishing how buildings constructed with local materials and techniques will, or won’t, stand up to the specific forces exerted by earthquakes.

 After three years study, we’ll have enough data to create important risk assessment tools, like detailed seismic hazard maps and building vulnerability models.
 From these, governments and local agencies can focus their planning on the most at-risk communities, especially areas where the built environment increases vulnerability.
-Further details are on the project webpage.

 How it helps